taewoong2318/dotvim/README.md

     git submodule update --init
     git clean -dff

-> [!WARNING]
-> `git clean -dff` will remove all untracked files and directories in the local repository.
+Note that `git clean -dff` will remove **all untracked files and directories** in the local repository.

+## Help Tags

+Run the following command inside Vim to generate the help tags:

+    :helptags ALL